shoptalk-digest Wednesday, 21 August 1996 Volume 01 : Number

 I don't have answers to all of your questions, but I keep a couple of grips

-on hand that I've removed from "test" clubs that didn't work out well.
-They
+on hand that I've removed from "test" clubs that didn't work out

 are slit down the side.
 I've put grip tape on them (actually on the outside